uconn-maglab/git-better/01_Meet_GitKraken.md

 editor.
 Add some stuff to it.
 Whatever you want (within reason—remember that what you push to the repository will be public).

 Then switch back to GK.
 On the right, you'll see `demo-files/add-things-here.md` listed under Unstaged Files with a yellow icon.
 That means there are modifications that have not yet been staged to commit.

+Click the file name.
+This will open the **diff**.
+You will see some parts highlighted in green, where you added things, and maybe some parts in red where you deleted things.
+Note that modifying a line counts deleting it and adding a new one.

+If you hover over a green or red section, you will see a plus sign to the side.
+If you click that, you can stage that chunk without needing to stage the whole file.
+This is super useful if you ever make multiple unrelated changes to a single file and want to commit them individually.

-Hover over the file and click the green button that says "Stage file."
+You can also stage the whole file by hovering over the file and clicking the green button that says "Stage file."
 If you have multiple modified files, you can press the "Stage all changes" button above the Unstaged Files box.

 The file should have moved to the Staged Files box.